steunix/passweaver-gui/docs/index.md

 # About

-Vaulted-gui is standalone WEB interface to Vaulted-API, bringing collaborative enterprise-scale password management to your browser.
+PassWeaver-gui is standalone WEB interface to PassWeaver-API, bringing collaborative enterprise-scale password management to your browser.
 It's developed using mainly NodeJS, Express and EJS, and uses Boostrap for UI styling.

-Vaulted-gui is an opensource project, released under MIT license.
+PassWeaver-gui is an opensource project, released under MIT license.

 # Features